We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 The FG knot operates like an old school “finger trap,” meaning that the tighter you pull to separate it, the more it snugs back on itself.
 Hold the tag end of the braid in your teeth, keeping tension on it.
 Place the end of the fluorocarbon on top of the braid, then wrap it over, then under, and so on, until you’ve made approximately 20 wraps.
 Tie a half hitch with the braid over the two lines to hold the knot in place, then snip the tag end of the fluorocarbon.
 Finishing steps vary, but the easiest is to tie four or so alternatives (i.e., one over, one under) half hitches over the end of the knot, then pulling on both ends to cinch it down.
 Cut the tag end of the braid as close as possible.
 Some anglers burn it with a lighter not only to get it close, but also to build a “bead” at the end.

-Easiest Knot for Connecting Braid to Fluorocarbon: Double Uni Knot
+For Connecting Braid to Fluoro: How to Tie a Double Uni Knot

 - Maintains great line strength